 The SCE 2000 operates as either a tabletop or a rack-mounted unit.
 A rack-mounting kit is included with the SCE 2000 when it is shipped from the factory.
-The kit provides the hardware needed (see SCE 2000 Components List (on page 2-7)) to mount the SCE 2000 in either of two types of standard 19-inch equipment rack:
+The kit provides the hardware needed (see SCE 2000 Component List) to mount the SCE 2000 in either of two types of standard 19-inch equipment rack:

-- 19-inch rack with only two posts in the front: Use the supporting brackets included in the kit - 19-inch rack with four posts, two in the front and two in the back: Use the crossrail supports included in the kit
+- 19-inch rack with only two posts in the front Use the supporting brackets included in the kit - 19-inch rack with four posts, two in the front and two in the back Use the crossrail supports included in the kit